oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/simple_structured/disclosures.md}}

-A Presentation for the SD-JWT that discloses only `region` and `country` of the `address` property could look as follows:
+A Presentation for the SD-JWT that discloses only `region` and `country` of the `address` property and without a Holder Binding JWT could look as follows:

 <{{examples/simple_structured/combined_presentation.txt}}

 ## Example 2b: Adding Decoys {#example-simple_structured_with_decoys}

-This example is based on the same set of user data as Example 1 and Example 2a, but here, the Issuer decided to add decoy digests to the SD-JWT.
+This example is based on the same set of user data as  Example 2a, but here, the Issuer decided to add decoy digests to the SD-JWT.

 The SD-JWT payload is as follows: